jkwebco/Raffle-Wordpress-Plugin/project.md

 🎯 Goals/Issues

-What is the purpose of a raffle and how is it used as a plugin with Wordpress
+What is the purpose of a raffle and how is it used as a plugin with Wordpress add the image hash to the block chain and reference in WP database

     Wordpress Plugin Ticket Raffle
     Blockchain DLT